 This goal was effective.
-With were able to increase the number or reclassified English Learners from 0 in 2020 to 15 in 2022.
+With were able to increase the number or reclassified English Learners from 15 in 2022 to 23 in 2023.
 Our PAB played a major role in implementing strategies to increase the use of Cougar Character Cards.
 Parent communication was done regularly through email, voicemail, text, and video.
 Our WEB program continued to provide 8th grade students with an opportunity to\ show leadership by supporting younger students on campus.
+Our first Cougar Cafe brought parents to our campus to discuss the best ways to support students.
 We will continue to work with our community partners to help support our school and maintain a safe learning environment.